Gr8Potato/RBLX-Targeter/README.md

 ## NOTICE: I am no longer updating the project.
 That doesn't mean you can't (it's not as hard as you think trust me)!

-I've been permantely banned from The Grand Crossing.
+Unfortunately, I've been unfairly banned from The Grand Crossing.
 As a result, I do not intend on further updating the tool.

 Having said that, that does not mean you can't!